 Grey Owl Trail follows the eastern shoreline of Kingsmere Lake.

-At the visitor centre in Waskesui, book your campsites and get your backcountry permit.
-You’ll also need a Parks Canada Discovery Pass or a day pass for park use.
-This pass can be purchased online or at the visitor centre.
+At the Parks Canada Visitor Centre in Waskesiu, reserve your campsites and pick up your backcountry permit.
+You’ll also need a Parks Canada Discovery Pass or a day pass before heading out.
+Purchase your pass online or at the visitor centre.

 Grey Owl Trail mushroom